 All of the things listed above are very important in order to get the right people doing your job for you but they require effort.
 It is your house, it is your responsibility to keep it in the best possible marketable, safe condition you can.
 Do not grab any builder or tradesman from a directory, put them into your house and blame the directory when it goes wrong.
 It is your responsibility, no one else's, to make sure you have made every possible effort to get the right person.
 If you have taken all the steps above but you still do not have the right person and it all goes wrong; you will at least have everything in place to be able to take legal action to make a recovery of any losses.
 You have a contract, you have a journal, you have a list of extras, you have your terms and conditions and you have a full understanding of what was expected by both parties.
 If one of the parties reneges, there are consequences.

-For part two of this video on how to avoid cowboy builders click here.
+For part two of this video on how to avoid cowboy builders visit our YouTube channel.